dhara88/tv-series-app/README.md

 # Why used Angular12 ?

-This project generated with Angular CLI version [12.0.5], I choose Angular because I am more comfortable with this framework.
+This project generated with Angular CLI version [12.0.5] and unit test with jasmine and karma framework, I choose Angular because I am more comfortable with this framework.
 Angular12 is A complete framework with elegant MVC architecture, Default Ivy renderer,faster build with compilation, large community support, great documenatation and easy to build single page application with different components.